Mohammed-Salameh/Hypervisors/README.md

 # Ovirt
 Ovirt Setup and configuration

-Note: Bricks configuration
+Note: Gluster Bricks configuration
-"This setup can be implemented for both Oracle VM Manager and Red Hat virtualization."
+"This setup can be implemented for both Oracle and Red Hat virtualization."